TheDarkSide1992/SecureSoftwareK8S/Consul-set-up.md

 > [!NOTE]
 >
 > replace with the token you created before Save the token in kv
+> its also recommended to save tge token somewhere you can find it
 >
 > run in the vault
 > ```bash